A Simple and Approximately Optimal Mechanism for an Additive Buyer

-We now wish to interpret the term $\sum_{A \ni i} |A| p_A/p_i$.
-Observe that $p_A/p_i$ is exactly the probability that the set $A$ of items are in the tail, conditioned on $i$ being in the tail, and $|A|$ is just the size of $A$.
-Summing over all $A \ni i$ therefore yields the expected size of the set of items in the tail, conditioned on $i$ being on the tail.\footnote{This observation is due to Aviad Rubinstein, and we thank him for allowing us to include it.
+We now wish to interpret the term $\sum_{A \ni i} |A| \cdot p_A/p_i$.
+Observe that $p_A/p_i$ is exactly the probability that the set $A$ of items are in the tail {and all other items are not}, conditioned on $i$ being in the tail, and $|A|$ is just the size of $A$.
+Summing over all $A \ni i$ therefore yields the expected size of the set of items in the tail, conditioned on $i$ being in the tail.\footnote{This observation is due to Aviad Rubinstein, and we thank him for allowing us to include it.
 An earlier version of this paper presented a $(\ln n + 5)$-approximation in Theorem~\ref{thm:SRev} and a $7.5$-approximation in Theorem~\ref{thm:main}.
-This observation improved those factors to $(\ln n + 3)$ and 6, respectively.} Clearly this expectation is just $1+\sum_{j \neq i} p_j$, which is at most $1+1/c$ by Lemma~\ref{lem:LY1}.
-As we have just observed that $\sum_{A \ni i} |A| p_A/p_i \leq 1+1/c$, we have now shown that $\sum_A p_A \Rev(D_A^T) \leq \sum_i (1+1/c)r_i$, which is exactly $(1+1/c)\SRev(D)$. \end{proof}
+This observation improved those factors to $(\ln n + 3)$ and 6, respectively.} Clearly, {as $i$ is in $A$,} this expectation is just $1+\sum_{j \neq i} p_j$, which is at most $1+1/c$ by Lemma~\ref{lem:LY1}.
+As we have just observed that $\sum_{A \ni i} |A| p_A/p_i \leq 1+1/c$.
+Thus, we have now shown that $\sum_A p_A \Rev(D_A^T) \leq \sum_i (1+1/c)r_i$, which is exactly $(1+1/c)\SRev(D)$. \end{proof}